 When you write a letter to the president of the United States, you could influence the federal government's policies and legislation on issues that affect people across the nation.
 Whether it's a topic that will positively impact the lives of every American or one that will advance the goals of an underserved minority or program, your voice could be the key to getting legislation passed that will serve others and our country as a whole.

-The United States government is designed to represent the will of the people, but it can be difficult for officials to fully understand that will when there are 300 million or so people involved.
+The United States government is designed to represent the will of the people, but it can be difficult for officials to fully understand that will when there are more than 317 million people involved.
 For that reason, government leaders welcome correspondence from citizens, and well-written letters to the president or other officials can have a real impact on policy-making.

 While the president may not personally initiate legislation, he may veto any legislation passed by Congress.
 Your comments may be what it takes to steer his opinion toward one side or the other.

 Letters to the president can be e-mailed or sent via traditional mail.
 Since thousands of letters to the president arrive at the White House every day, the president cannot personally review each message.
 However, he does receive samples of his incoming correspondence.

 And even if your letter to the president is not among the ones he reads himself, sufficiently original and insightful messages are forwarded to content experts and advisors who influence the president and his policies.